shivakumar2006/autoops-hackathon-project-/README.md

 - One single api provides full system insights.
 - Designed to highlight system-design + backend intelligence.

+## 💡 Why Motia?
+- AutoOps heavily relies on durable workflows, retries, and observability.
+Motia allows us to model APIs, background jobs, retries, and AI agents using a single primitive (Steps), making the system simpler, safer, and easier to debug than traditional queue-based architectures., where I add this at the end or start

 ## 📈 High level Architecture
 Event driven architecture with 7 major flows